vault27/Foundation/paloalto.md

 ## Global Protect

+### High level picture

+- Client connects with browser to Portal and authenticates there
+- Downloads Agent for his OS
+- Install Agent and connects to Portal
+- Portal sends him all configs + list of gateways
+- Client connects to gateway with received configs
+- Gateway configures agent in terms of networking
+- Split tunnel, IP pool and DNS are defined in Gateway
+- All settings, sent by Portal and Gateway are defined based on matching criteria, mostly Username and OS and Region
+- User have to trust portal and gateway certs
+- Protocol used: IPSec - if IPSec is selected in Agent config in Gateway
+- Routes are added to client without gateway, just using interface
+- Interface mask is 255.255.255.255
+- If IPSec is used, All encrypted Data is sent via UDP port 4501: IPSec + NAT-T
+- In route table pool for clients appeares as static route via tunnel interface configured in gateway
+- Than we can redistribute this static route to OSPF for example, so all LAN hosts may access Globalprotect clients

+### Concepts

 - GlobalProtect is an SSL VPN client that also supports IPSec
 - You can have one portal per GlobalProtect deployment and as many gateways as needed